labordynamicsinstitute/ldilab-manual/_sources/11-04-workflow-write-prelim.md

 - This is the stage where you might have identified that some, but not all data are not provided, and we can undertake steps there.
 - You might also have concerns about the REQUIREMENTS - the code might require software that you do not know how to use, or that is not available.
 - The authors might have identified computational requirements that you do not have access to, or do not have the time to run ("compute cluster with 100 nodes", "Fortran compiler").
   - You may want to identify packages that needs to be installed.
-To help you with this task, we provide a tool called "scan_packages.do" for STATA programs.
-Instruction for using this dofile is in [Appendix G](https://labordynamicsinstitute.github.io/replicability-training-curriculum/using-scan-packages-do.html).
+There should already be output in the repository called "`candidatepackages.xlsx`", and a note in the `REPLICATION.md`.
+If not, refer to instructions in the  [Appendix](using-scan-packages).

 > Commit!